How to Fix Alert, Memory Failure Detected in DIMM, System Halted

 4. Test RAM Modules One at a Time

 If you have multiple RAM sticks installed, one of them may be faulty.
+A bad module can lead to crashes, random restarts, or prevent the system from booting.
+Testing each stick individually can help identify the problematic one.

 1. Remove all RAM sticks